Book Review: What Winner’s Won’t Tell You by Malcolm Jenkins - Back Sports Page

-What Winner’s Won’t Tell You is a memoir from one of the most beloved New Orleans Saint and Philadelphia Eagles of all time.
+What Winner’s Won’t Tell You is a memoir from one of the most beloved New Orleans Saints and Philadelphia Eagles of all time.
 Malcolm Jenkins is not only a two-time Super Bowl champion and three-time Pro Bowler but he is far more as a human being.

 Jenkins was a premier defensive back during his time in the NFL, but his contributions to the communities he impacted will forever be greater than his play on the field.